2018–present Argentine monetary crisis: Ongoing crisis

 In the 2019 presidential election, Néstor Kirchner's former Chief of the Cabinet of Ministers Alberto Fernández was elected president.
 The new peronist administration immediately refused to take the remaining $11 billion of the loan, arguing that it was no longer obliged to adhere to the IMF conditions.
 The value of the peso continued to plummet as foreign investors pulled out and the COVID-19 pandemic hit the country in early 2020.
 Fernández soon brought back some of Cristina Kirchner's more criticized economic policies, often expanding on them.
 This included extremely tight control on all currency exchange operations, which involved setting a maximum exchange of $200 US dollars per month for all citizens, imposing a new 35% tax on all foreign currency exchange operations, and artificially freezing the official exchange rate.
 By September 2020. the government had severely restricted most exchange operations, especially for those citizens without stable incomes.
 These measures caused the underground foreign exchange market to come back to life, despite efforts made by the previous Macri's administration to stamp it out, further weakening Argentina's control over its economy.
 In 2022, Argentina's inflation rate reached 100%, and in November 2023 reached 143%, with 55% of children in Argentina living below the poverty line and more than 18 million citizens not being able to afford basic goods as of 2023.
 When Javier Milei was elected to the office of president in December 2023, his main election promise was to initiate a libertarian recovery economic plan to mitigate the economic crisis and restore the Argentinean economy to normalcy.
 In January 2024, after a series of economic shock measures were introduced, inflation reached a 32-year high at 211%.
 President Milei has also announced sweeping cuts in government including attempting to eliminate a large portion of the government ministries.

+2024–present

 By January 2025, inflation had declined its lowest in four years.
 Annual inflation for 2024 was 117.8%.
 In December 2024, monthly inflation was just 2.7%.
+By December 2025, the slow monthly trend of increasing inflation had continued, but ended with the lowest December inflation rate since 2017 at a 31.5% annual rate.
+Despite this, monthly prices rose 2.8%, driven mainly by transport, housing, and fuel.